PSAT and SAT

 Accommodations for PSAT/NMSQT, SAT and AP exams

-For students taking the PSAT/NMSQT, SAT and AP exams, accommodation requests must be made by parents through the process provided by the Services for Students with Disabilities (SSD) within the College Board.
-The request must meet College Board’s deadlines.
+For students taking the PSAT/NMSQT, SAT, and AP exams, parents must make accommodation requests through the process provided by the Services for Students with Disabilities (SSD) within the College Board.
+Only students with an active 504 or IEP in place will qualify for accommodations on College Board exams.
+The request must meet the College Board’s time deadlines and qualifications.
 Parents only need to make one request for all exams.
-Once approved, these accommodations will apply to all College Board exams, including PSAT/NMSQT, SAT, AP, and CLEP.
+Once approved, these accommodations will apply to all College Board exams, including the PSAT/NMSQT, SAT, and AP tests.

-The SSD Coordinator at each high school campus will work with parents to facilitate the process for testing accommodation requests; however, Garland ISD does not make the determination regarding accommodations.
-College Board determines if the student is eligible and for which accommodations he/she is eligible to receive.
-Please be aware that current (3 years or less) documentation will be required to be submitted when making the accommodation request through SSD.
+Garland ISD does not make the determination regarding accommodations.
+The College Board determines if the student is eligible and for which accommodations they can receive.
+Please be aware that current (3 years or less) documentation may be required to be submitted when making an accommodation request to the College Board.

 How can I get more information?